ksclarke/packer-graphite/README.md

 ## Potential Gotchas

 * There is an [outstanding issue](https://github.com/mitchellh/packer/issues/1752) with Docker 1.4.x and Packer's shell provisioner (which this project uses).
 It works fine with Docker 1.3.3, though, so use that instead of Docker 1.4.x until the issue is resolved.
+* The 'amazon-ebs' builder fails occasionally; the failure looks like this [outstanding issue](https://github.com/mitchellh/packer/issues/1539) and also [this related one](https://github.com/mitchellh/packer/pull/1764).
+Re-running the build 'fixes' it.

 ## License